Counselling in Cornwall – BACP Registered – Person-Centred Counsellor

 Life can be challenging, particularly during this pandemic, and I want to help.
 Consequently, due to COVID, I am offering a low-cost counselling and therapy service to help with your well being, mental health and any difficulties you may be facing.

-My low-cost COVID accessible service is available face-to-face in West Cornwall or online to help.
+My low-cost COVID accessible service is available for online sessions.

 A low-cost counselling service for Cornwall and beyond.
 I’ll be there for you with a non-judgemental, listening ear in a confidential environment.
 So you don’t have to go through this alone!